ajan890/Notes/CHIN 50/Week 7.md

   * Most of the time, people don't perform the entire play.
 (It is 55 scenes long, and people usually only perform their favorite scenes).

 #### Vernacular Fiction
+* Fictions:
   * The Romance of the Three Kingdoms
   * The Water Margin
   * Journey to the West
   * Plum in the Golden Vase

 * Feng Menglong (1574-1646)
   * Major supporter of vernacular fiction